ethagnawl/tools-deps-experiment/README.md

 dependencies when necessary)
 - GNU make to provide an ergonomic wrapper around the CLI

+In order to run the example:
+- [install Clojure](https://clojure.org/guides/getting_started) and make sure the `clj` binary is available in your terminal session
+- run `make` or `make test`

 # Why?
 I was inspired by David Nolen's talk, _Embracing Simpler Tools_, at Clojure/NYC on 5/23/2018.
 I'm not sure if the talk was recorded or the slides will be made